ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ## Function Attributes
 Now let's run the function with the *Run Selected* button.
-It should come to no surprise that when you change the attribute in the builder, he'll log the sentence with the new number ;-)
+It should come to no surprise that when you change the attribute in the builder, he'll print the sentence with the new number.
 ![Alt text](images/python_runSimpleFunction.jpg)